-This function gets the user detail with a given ID or list all users offset Number of users to skip from start, used for paging query Field:value combinations with most of user fields to make more advanced searches.
+This function gets the user detail with a given ID or list all users userId The ID of the user for which to get details; if missing, list users offset Number of users to skip from start, used for paging query Field:value combinations with most of user fields to make more advanced searches.
 Possible fields are username, fullName blocked, verified, role, locale, timeZone, userAddress and createdAt order The direction of the sorting, asc or desc, default is asc sort The field used for sorting the result, could be username, fullname or insertedAt.